Trietptm-on-Coding-Algorithms/windows-hotspot/README.md

 ### Features:

 * Very easy to use - just provide your network SSID (name) and a PSK (password).
-* No online connection required for this to work.
+* No working internet connection not REQUIRED, but highly recommended as I don't see why you would need a hotspot without a working network connection.
 * Tiny package.
-* No installation required.
+* No installation required - mobile!

 ---